 No, not at all.
 The calculations, as explained above, will be the same regardless of whether you have a residential or buy-to-let mortgage.

-If you’re looking to either remortgage or purchase a property as a buy-to-let investment, it’s worth noting that lending criteria will usually involve a lower LTV (typically 70%-75% or below) as these types of mortgages are seen as slightly higher risk due to the potential uncertainty for continuous rental premiums throughout the loan term.
+If you’re looking to either purchase a property or remortgage as a buy-to-let investment, it’s worth noting that lending criteria will usually involve a lower LTV (typically 70%-75% or below) as these types of mortgages are seen as slightly higher risk due to the potential uncertainty for continuous rental premiums throughout the loan term.

 We're so confident in our service, we guarantee it.